 If you are not familiar, Decoy wines are produced in Napa Valley with grapes grown in the perfect climate of beautiful California for over 30 years.
 They advertise themselves as “The Everyday Wine for The Well Informed.”
 And rightfully so, as it not only tastes incredibly smooth but also pairs well with everyday food like, you guessed it, pizza!

 If you are a lover of Italian food, you probably heard of their famous Caprese Salad.
-It is basically a dish made up of fresh mozzarella, basil, and tomatoes and then sprinkled with salt and pepper.
+It is basically a dish made up of fresh mozzarella cheese, fresh basil leaves, and tomatoes and then sprinkled with salt and pepper.
 You finish it with a drizzle of olive oil, and serve with some crusty bread.

-In my opinion, the best part of this recipe is that it comes together in less than 30 minutes and that you only need a few ingredients to make it.
+In my opinion, the best part of this recipe is that it comes together in less than 30 minutes and that you only need a few simple ingredients to make it.
+Below are a few ingredient notes to help you as you make this easy Caprese pizza in your own kitchen:

-However, nowadays you can easily find homemade pizza dough in most supermarkets.
+- Store bought pizza dough: While you can certainly make your own pizza dough, I opted for a store-bought one for the ease of it, especially because nowadays you can easily find homemade pizza dough in most grocery stores.
 I find it to be a time-saver, but you can certainly make your own as well.

 The process of making this mozzarella and basil pizza has 3 parts.

-The last step is the assembly of your Caprese salad pizza.
-While it is easy to do, there are a few things I would like to point out for the best tomato and mozzarella pizza.
+- Assemble: While it is so easy to assemble it, there are a few things I would like to point out for the best tomato and mozzarella pizza.

-- Roll the pizza dough: I prefer my pizza to be thin so I rolled my 1-pound dough into 14.5 inches.
+- Roll dough: I prefer my pizza to have a thin crust so I rolled my 1-pound fresh pizza dough into 14.5 inches.
 However, if you’d rather have a thicker slice, you can opt-in for a smaller pizza, somewhere between 12-13-inches in diameter.

-It is great if you have a pizza stone.
+It is great if you have a pizza stone or a pizza pan.
 If you don’t, I recommend this inexpensive one from Target.

 - Spread the basil sauce on top: At first, you might feel like you do not have enough sauce, but all you want is for it to change the color of the dough and create a nice base for the tomatoes.
 Simply use a spoon or a spatula to spread it as evenly as you can.

-- Brush the sides of the dough with oil: This step is optional, but if you are a lover of pizza crust like I am I recommend brushing the sides of the dough lightly with olive oil.
+- Brush dough with oil: This step is optional, but if you are a lover of pizza crust like I am, I recommend brushing the sides of the dough lightly with olive oil.

 - Bake it in the oven: If you have ever made pizza before you probably know the importance of the having a hot oven.
 Because the most delicious pizza is one that cooks fast in a very hot oven.
 That is why it is imperative that you take the time to preheat your oven.